 Forth words are organized into a structure called the dictionary.
-While the form of this structure is not specified by the Standard, it can be described as consisting of three logical parts: a name space, a code space, and a data space.
+While the form of this structure is not specified by the Standard, it can be described as consisting of three logical parts: a name space, a code

+String Value data type Constant?
+Meaning X:2value - the X:2value extension is present X:deferred - - the X:deferred extension is present X:defined - - the X:defined extension is present X:ekeys - - the X:ekeys extension is present X:escaped-s trings - - the X:escaped-strings extension is present X:extension -query - - the X:extension-query extension is present X:fatan2 - - the X:fatan2 extension is present X:ftrunc - the X:ftrunc extension is present X:fvalue - the X:fvalue extension is present X:n-to-r - the X:n-to-r extension is present X:number-pr efix - the X:number-prefix extension is present X:parse-nam .e - the X:parse-name extension is present X:required - the X:required extension is present X:structure s - the X:structures extension is present X:synonym the X:synonym extensions is present X:throw-ior s - the X:throw-iors extension is present X:xchar the X:xchar extension is present space, and a data space.
 The logical separation of these parts does not require their physical separation.

-String V Value data type Constant?
-Meaning X:2value - - the X:2value extension is present X:deferred - - the X:deferred extension is present X:defined - - the X:defined extension is present X:ekeys - - the X:ekeys extension is present X:escaped-st - rings - the X:escaped-strings extension is present X:extension -query - the X:extension-query extension is present X:fatan2 - - the X:fatan2 extension is present X:ftrunc - - the X:ftrunc extension is present X:fvalue - - the X:fvalue extension is present X:n-to-r - the X:n-to-r extension is present X:number-pre efix - - the X:number-prefix extension is present X:parse-name e - - the X:parse-name extension is present X:required - the X:required extension is present X:structures s - the X:structures extension is present X:synonym - the X:synonym extensions is present X:throw-iors s - - the X:throw-iors extension is present X:xchar - - the X:xchar extension is present